saostad/sql-ts-knex-generator/README.md

 ### interfaceNameFormat

 Specifies the pattern that the exported interface names will take.
-The token "${table}" will be replaced with the table name.
+The token "\${table}" will be replaced with the table name.
 Defaults to `${table}Entity`.

 The below will export interfaces with such names as `UserModel` and `LogModel` for tables with names `User` and `Log` respectively.